 Tax credits and rebates are available to property owners who upgrade or maintain renewable energy sources.
-One such program is Arizona’s Energy Equipment Property Tax Exemption, under which renewable electric generation, including solar thermal electric, photovoltaics, landfill gas, wind and biomass is not considered by the state to add.
-In addition, solar and wind-energy-generating equipment are exempted from sales tax.
+One such program is Arizona’s Energy Equipment Property Tax Exemption, which has recently come under fire.
+So far, it has survived.

 Corporate Tax Credit